metrico/qryn-bench/README.md

 | `K6_HA_CLUSTERS`              |          | 1             | Number of HA clusters to simulate.                                                    |
 | `K6_TENANT_ID`                |          | ''            | Tenant ID used for load test to read metrics from and write metrics to.               |

-For example, if qryn is running on `localhost:3100` you can run a small scale test with this command:
+For example, if qryn is running on `localhost:3100` you can run a small scale Prometheus test with this command:

 ```sh
 ./k6 run prometheus/qryn-loadtest.js \